-But you’d be hard pressed to find an entrepreneur who was excited about processing payroll for those employees.
-Sure, you want to pay all your workers a fair wage, but payroll can become complicated — and fast.
+But, you’d be hard pressed to find an entrepreneur who was excited about processing payroll for those employees.
+Sure, you want to pay all of your workers a fair wage, but payroll can become complicated.

-Small business owners have multiple tax obligations, and unless you’re starting your own payroll processing company, there are likely several acronyms you’ve never heard before that you suddenly need to know for your business taxes.
+Small business owners have multiple tax obligations, and there are likely several acronyms you’ve never heard before that you need to know for your business taxes.

 In that alphabet soup, you’ve probably come across the terms SUTA and FUTA, or State Unemployment Tax Act and Federal Unemployment Tax Act.
-If you only worked previously as an employee at a larger company or were self-employed, these taxes were not something you would’ve had to worry about.
-Unless you worked in Alaska, New Jersey, or Pennsylvania, SUTA and FUTA would not have shown up on your pay stub or your W-2 because in most states they are paid exclusively by employers.
+If you only worked previously as an employee at a larger company or were self-employed, these taxes were not something you worried about.

 What is SUTA?